devflowinc/ruby-sdk/docs/DatasetApi.md

 > delete_dataset(tr_organization, delete_dataset_request)

-delete_dataset
+Delete Dataset

-delete_dataset  Delete a dataset.
+Delete Dataset  Delete a dataset.
 The auth'ed user must be an owner of the organization to delete a dataset.

 ### Examples